 Danee Sarman joined FPE in 2019 with experience in a non-profit development setting specializing in planning and executing fundraising events and building donor relations.
-She wants every day to be an opportunity to make a positive change in the world.
 Prior to joining FPE, Danee was the Foundation Coordinator at the Princeton Medical Center Foundation and a Development Assistant at the New Museum of Contemporary Art in New York, which has given her a diverse knowledge of fundraising initiatives.
 Danee holds a Master of Arts Degree in Museum Studies from University of Oklahoma.

 Angela has more than 25 years’ experience in the related fields of Conference Planning, Sales Promotions and Advertising and has worked on both the corporate and agency side of the business.
 She has spent about 1/3 of her career in the non-profit sector responsible for Event and Volunteer Management and Fundraising/Development, for both the North Jersey Affiliate of the Susan G. Komen Breast Cancer Foundation and Planned Parenthood of Central & Northern New Jersey.
 She likes to say that she has utilized her B.A. in Communications degree from the University of Scranton to the widest extent.
 Angela also obtained a certificate in Event Marketing from NYU School of Professional Studies and a Certificate in Non-Profit Leadership from County College of Morris.
 She has lived in Morris Plains, NJ for the past 20 years, where is very active in her community and her teenage children’s extracurricular activities.